gordonmurray/gordonmurray.github.io/_posts/2022-05-29-starting-a-kafka-journey.md

 Over time I learned that a binlog had different formats such as Mixed or Row based and could be read by more than just replicas.
 Tools like AWS's [Database Migration Service (DMS)](https://aws.amazon.com/dms/) could read from a source database and use the binlog for Change Data Capture (CDC) to keep up to date with any changes to the data in the source database.

-While reading about CDC, things like Streams are mentioned and tools like [Apache Spark](https://spark.apache.org/) and A[pache Kafka](https://kafka.apache.org/) are mentioned.
+While reading about CDC, things like events and streams are mentioned and tools like [Apache Spark](https://spark.apache.org/) and [Apache Kafka](https://kafka.apache.org/) too.

 Apache Spark seems to be for large scale data needs and Kafka seems more approachable for event streaming so I started to look in to it.